 In this review, I’ll be taking a look at the AKG K371 closed-back studio headphones.
 AKG has a 70-year long reputation for building high-performing, and innovative audio technology.
-Let’s see if their budget headphones hold up to our expectations.
+Let’s see if these headphones hold up to our expectations.

-Our verdict on the AKG K371
+Final verdict on the AKG K371

-These are easily the best closed-back headphones you find in this price range.
-Incredibly flat, and accurate sound, with nearly no hype whatsoever.
+The AKG K371 are easily the best closed-back headphones you can find in this price range.
+Incredibly flat and accurate sound, with nearly no hype whatsoever.
 The build quality and comfort may be less than ideal, but what more can you expect from a budget pair of cans.

 Power and frequency response

-The AKG K371s have a fairly wide frequency response, extending from 5 Hz to 40 kHz.
+The AKG K371 headphones have a fairly wide frequency response, extending from 5 Hz to 40 kHz.
 They have an impedance of 32 ohms, so you won’t need to worry about having an amp or anything to get the best performance out of these – any standard interface should be fine.

 The low end of these headphones is phenomenal.
 There’s a slight emphasis around the 20-60 Hz range, which will be more felt than heard, adding a bit more thump.
 Likewise, the midrange and high end are equally accurate.

-There aren’t any notable inconsistencies until around 5 kHz, where we notice a dip of about 2 dB followed by some questionable peaks and valleys.
+There aren’t any notable inconsistencies until around 5 kHz, where I notice a dip of about 2 dB followed by some questionable peaks and valleys.
 I don’t see this as a major issue though, as most of the response from this range onwards will not be audible to most listeners.

 The AKG K371 headphones are mostly made out of plastic.
 There are a few parts made out of leather and metal to give the illusion of higher quality, but overall, they feel rather fragile and cheap.

 Despite the questionable build quality, these headphones are very comfortable to wear.
 The ear padding is soft and thick, and the headband doesn’t clamp so hard over the head.
 This will prove useful for longer sessions where fatigue may become an issue.

 With that said, if you have larger ears, they may touch up against the drivers which might have the opposite effect.

 Considering these are fairly light headphones with not a lot of clamping force, they are not the most stable.
 I wouldn’t recommend going for a jog wearing these, as they will easily slip off.

 Noise cancellation and isolation

 Sadly, these headphones don’t do a great job when it comes to isolation.
 They work fine when it comes to blocking out light chatter, but do absolutely nothing when it comes to cancelling out lower frequencies.
 Any passing trains, planes, and automobiles will be noticed.

-Compared to other headphones
+Compared to other studio headphones

 Here are a few alternatives to consider before hopping on the K371 bandwagon.

-AKG K371 vs. AKG K361
+AKG K371 vs AKG K361

 There aren’t many differences between these two sets of cans despite their response to high end information.
-The K371 are much warmer, where the K361s are brighter.
-In our opinion, we like the K371s better but this is a purely subjective take.
+The K371 are much warmer, where the K361 are brighter.
+In my opinion, I like the K371 better but this is a purely subjective take.

-AKG K371 vs. Beyerdynamic DT 770 Pro
+AKG K371 vs Beyerdynamic DT 770 Pro

-The DT 770 Pros are rather sibilant heavy with how high the treble peaks, but this can be used to your advantage when it comes to highlighting problem areas in your mix.
+The DT 770 Pro are rather sibilant heavy with how high the treble peaks, but this can be used to your advantage when it comes to highlighting problem areas in your mix.
 The K371 on the other hand, are much warmer, and have a much more neutral response.